Preparing for Internationalization (i18n)

 Static Text

 Translations are stored in JSON files located in the settings/locales directory, named <language>.json.
-Their structure is a JSON object (potentially nested), with key-value pairs where the key is used in the code and the value is displayed to the user.
+Each file contains a JSON object (potentially nested), with key-value pairs where the key is used in the code and the value is displayed to the user.
 For example:

 // en.json